Reddit's Appetite: Predicting User Engagement with Nutritional Content: Introduction

-In this paper, we extend on those previous studies by examining engagement with food-related posts on Reddit, an online social platform hosting various communities of interest.
-In particular, we focus on r/Food---a Reddit community related to sharing food online---by computing nutritional density from food post titles and investigating the association of this density to user engagement.
+In this paper, we build upon those previous studies by examining engagement with food-related posts on Reddit, in particular on r/Food, an online food sharing community.
+To that end, we compute nutritional content (calories and macronutrients per $100$g) from food post titles and investigate the association of these attributes with user engagement.
 With our paper, we expand the previous work in two important ways.
-First, we apply a robust embedding-based method for estimating nutritional content, such as calorie density, from the food post title only.
+First, we apply a robust embedding-based method for estimating nutritional content from the food post title only.
 Second, we conduct a large-scale analysis of over half a million Reddit food-related posts and analyze the factors of user engagement in these posts.
-Specifically, we collect almost $600,000$ posts from the r/Food (all posts from $2017$ until $2022$) to analyze whether the macro-nutrient and caloric content of food shared in a posting are predictive of user engagement measured by the number of comments to that post.
-Particularly, we focus on whether nutritional density is predictive of (i) engagement, operationalized as posts receiving at least one comment, and (ii) resonance, defined as the top 1\% of posts by the number of comments.
-To isolate the relation between nutritional factors and engagement, we control for several non-food-related features such as seasonality, user tenure, or textual features.
+Particularly, adopting user comments as a measure of engagement, we focus our analysis on the top 1\% of posts by the number of comments.
+Using those posts, we quantify the association between nutritional factors and engagement by training a series of XGBoost classifiers \cite{chen_xgboost_2016} for predicting high engagement posts.
+To isolate the relation between nutritional content and engagement we control for several non-food-related features, such as seasonality or user tenure, by including them as predictors in our classifiers.
+We use SHAP values \cite{lundberg_unified_2017} for a detailed explanation of the predictive power of nutritional content.

-To estimate the association between nutritional content and user engagement we train a series of XGBoost classifiers \cite{chen_xgboost_2016} and use SHAP values \cite{lundberg_unified_2017} for a detailed explanation of the predictive power of nutritional content.
-Our findings indicate that even after controlling for temporal features and user tenure, posts featuring more nutrient-dense meals are positively associated with both engagement and resonance.
-In particular, these posts are more likely to obtain comments and, more specifically, they are also more likely to resonate with the community.
-We also find that some specific words in the post title such as ``cheese'', ``fried'', or ``pizza'' are predictive of strong engagement, while others such as ``potato'' or ``rice'' are associated with weak engagement.
-However, nutritional features are still able to improve the prediction performance of the XGBoost models that include such textual features, indicating a strong association between nutritional density and user engagement in food-related postings.